lior-abadi/ethernaut-solutions/Level 13: Gatekeeper One/readme.md

         }

         /*
-        Equation Two can be cracked having just by chaging the value of the first byte position!
+        Equation Two can be cracked having just by changing the value of the first byte position!
         */
         function equationTwo(bytes8 _key) public pure returns(bool){
             return (uint32(uint64(_key)) != uint64(_key));